Date of Award:

 Results of the phase 1 assessment are density grids delineating areas of high fire occurrence and suggesting to managers where a phase 2 assessment is needed.
 By using the environmental, human, and topographic information listed earlier, probability maps of wildland fire occurrence were developed with a GIS and multiple logistic regression.
 In both cases, high fire danger areas can be overlaid with protection areas (natural or human-made value areas) to identify critical fire danger areas.

 Because GIS is commonly used in land management, it facilitates the sharing and updating of geographic information between resource professionals of different agencies and organizations.
 Local officials will be able to use GIS spatial and tabular data for planning, zoning, and fire ordinance development.
 Land management specialists can locate, prioritize, and target high and critical fire danger areas for presuppression mitigation efforts such as prescribed fires, defensible-space projects, and fire-break construction (e.g., greenbelts, parkways).

 Furthermore, GIS assessment layers can be manipulated and exported to create the required raster GIS data themes for FARSITE (a fire growth simulator).
 Fire managers will be able to spatially predict fire spread, intensity, and behavior under complex topographic and climatic conditions.
 This method, combined with the expertise of fire specialists, offers an improved and cost-effective assessment technique for wildland fire management.

 Stratton, Richard D., "A Geographic Information System Assessment Method for Fire Management: Identifying Fire Danger Areas" (1998).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7323.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .